bowman2001/hugo-mod-katex/exampleSite/content/_index.md

 LaTeX formulas need to be surrounded by doubly escaped square brackets `\\[` and `\\]` or two dollar signs `$$`.
 The problem with the markup distortion may occur here, too.
 And we have the additional problem, that we can’t use new lines inside a formula.
 The solution is to enclose stand-alone formulas by a special code block with the identifier `katex`.

-The following three formulas represent the discrete Binomial distribution, the reverse Fourier transformation and an equation with infinite nested fractions, which I can’t comprehend.
+The following three formulas represent the discrete Binomial distribution, the reverse Fourier transformation and an equation for infinite nested fractions, which I can’t comprehend (I’m a physicist and can only suspect someone from the mathematical sciences has proven this).

 ```latex